glebtsereteli/GMRoomLoader/docs/pages/api/config.md

 # Configuration

 This page covers GMRoomLoader configuration macros.
-They define how rooms, layers and assets are loaded, letting you customize debug output, loading parameters and other options that affect loading performance and behaviors.
+They define how rooms, layers and assets are loaded, letting you customize debug output, :Loading: parameters and other options that affect performance and behaviors.

-## Meta
+## General

 ### `ROOMLOADER_ENABLE_DEBUG`
 > Default: `true`.